Demystifying Pruning Season

 Now that you know what to look for, you need to know the right tools to have on hand.
 You’ll need three cutters and one saw:

 What?
-You don’t have a pruning saw or lopper?
+Don't you have a pruning saw or lopper?
 Invest in them, as gardening is easier when you have all the right tools.
 Seek out estate sales for the best vintage tools that offer history and the best prices.
 Just a tip: Always take to your local hardware store for shaping and or maintenance.

 Now you have all the right tools and you know what to look for, but how do you know where to cut?
 The key is to make selective cuts, reaching into the shrub and cutting just above where two branches divide.
 By doing this one can offer a more natural look than evenly snipping all around.
 I call this type of pruning “playing it safe cut(s).”